Skip to content

 Selecting a site in the Vercel Dashboard

-Inside of your site dashboard, select Settings.
+Inside of your site dashboard, select Settings, then General.

 Selecting Site Settings in site dashboard